-Sleep apnea is a serious condition that begins when breathing stops and starts when you fall asleep.
-If left untreated, it can lead to serious side effects such as high blood pressure, fatigue, heartburn or high blood pressure.
+Sleep apnea is a serious condition that begins when breathing stops and starts when you fall asleep. it can treated with therapy use on time.
+If you left untreated, it can lead to serious side effects such as high blood pressure, fatigue, heartburn or high blood pressure.

 Types of Sleep Apnea:

 It is the most common type of sleep apnea that occurs when the throat muscles relax.

 It happens when the brain doesn’t send proper signals to the muscles that control breathing.

 It is also known as treatment-emergent central sleep apnea and is caused to someone who is suffering from both Obstructive Sleep Apnea and central Sleep apnea.

 - Dry Mouth or throat